Skip to content

 • A map containing the intensity of sampling needed in each sub-administrative area to achieve optimal control

-• A graph showing the annual budget necessary to shorten the time till first detection
+• A graph showing how different annual budgets affect the time to first detection

 More Information